 Faith is one of the more challenging concepts of Christianity.
 Because it can’t be scientifically measured, or stored in a bottle to be pulled out as needed, many people either don’t believe in it or don’t know how to access it.
 Mormonism, a nickname commonly applied to beliefs of The Church of Jesus Christ of Latter-day Saints, is built on a strong foundation of faith.
 Mormons are taught from childhood to develop their faith and then to use it to gain a testimony of the gospel and to help them through challenging times without fear.

-Filed under: Discipleship: Following in the Savior's Footsteps, Finding Happiness, Finding Truth, Gospel Principles, Practices & Precepts
+Filed under: Discipleship: Following in the Savior's Footsteps, Finding Happiness, Finding Truth, Mormon Principles, Practices & Precepts

 A personal response